sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 run.duration = this.model.get("metricSummary").duration.split(".")[0];
 ```

 The distance property can also use some adjustment.
-In addition to rounding it to a reasonable number of decimal places, we can convert from km to Miles for our US users.
+In addition to rounding it to a reasonable number of decimal places, we can convert from km to Miles for our <span class="smcp">US</span> users.
 A single statement takes care of both.

 ``` {.javascript .numberLines}
 run.distance = Math.round(62.1371*this.model.get("metricSummary").distance)/100 + " Miles";